vszal/gke-autopilot-examples/tutorial.md

 watch -n 1 kubectl get pod -o=custom-columns=NAME:.metadata.name,STATUS:.status.phase,NODE:.spec.nodeName
 ```

-There are more docs on this topic [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-separation#separate-workloads-autopilot).

 ## Demo 06 Single zone

-Now let's say we want to run a certain service in a particular zone.
+Sometimes you want to run a service in a specific availability zone.
 Perhaps we have persistent data there and we want close proximity.

 Open the file: <walkthrough-editor-select-regex filePath="demo-06-single-zone/productcatalogservice.yaml" regex="topology">demo-06-single-zone/productcatalogservice.yaml"</walkthrough-editor-select-regex> and look for the nodeSelector section.
 In this case, us-west1-b is preset as the zone but you can change this if desired.